Miss Oklahoma USA

 The Miss Oklahoma USA competition is the pageant that selects the representative for the state of Oklahoma in the Miss USA pageant.
-This pageant is directed by Vanbros and Associates, headquartered in Lenexa, Kansas.
+This pageant is directed by Vanbros and Associates, headquartered in Shawnee, Kansas.
 In 1997, Oklahoma joined the Vanbros group of state pageants for the Miss USA and Teen USA system.

-Olivia Jordan was crowned Miss USA 2015 on July 12, 2015 in Baton Rouge, Louisiana, becoming the first contestant from Oklahoma to win the national title, and as well the 34th state to have the national title.
+Olivia Jordan was crowned Miss USA 2015 on July 12, 2015, in Baton Rouge, Louisiana, becoming the first contestant from Oklahoma to win the national title, and as well the 34th state to have the national title.
 Oklahoma is in the top 20 states in terms of the number of semi-finalists.

-Five Miss Oklahoma USA titleholders have previously competed at Miss Teen USA, four as Miss Oklahoma Teen USA, and one as Miss Illinois Teen USA.
+Seven Miss Oklahoma USA titleholders have previously competed at Miss Teen USA, six as Miss Oklahoma Teen USA, and one as Miss Illinois Teen USA.
 Four have also competed at Miss America.

-Ashley Ehrhart of Oklahoma City was crowned Miss Oklahoma USA 2022 on March 27, 2022 at OCCC Performing Arts Center in Oklahoma City.
-She represented Oklahoma for the title of Miss USA 2022.
+Zoe Ferraro of Warr Acres was crowned Miss Oklahoma USA 2025 on March 9, 2025, at OCCC Performing Arts Center in Oklahoma City.
+She represented Oklahoma at Miss USA 2025.